zio/zio-http/docs/dsl/handler_aspect.md

 We have also some `if-then-else` style constructors to create conditional aspects like `HandlerAspect.ifHeaderThenElse`, `HandlerAspect.ifMethodThenElse`, `HandlerAspect.ifRequestThenElse`, and `HandlerAspect.ifRequestThenElseZIO`.

-## Request Logging HandlerAspect
+## Request Logging Handler Aspect

-The `requestLogging` middleware is a common middleware that logs incoming requests.
+The `requestLogging` handler aspect is a common aspect that logs incoming requests.
 It is useful for debugging and monitoring purposes.
-This middleware logs information such as request method, URL, status code, duration, response and request size by default.
+This aspect logs information such as request method, URL, status code, duration, response and request size by default.
 We can also configure it to log request and response bodies, request and response headers which are disabled by default:

 ```scala
 object HandlerAspect {